COVID-19: VACCINE INFORMATION FOR THE MANHATTANVILLE COMMUNITY

 Students, faculty and staff are required to be fully vaccinated against COVID-19 and submit proof of vaccination by August 2, 2021, to be on campus this fall.
 For information and to submit proof of vaccination, students can visit the Student Health and Counseling website.
 Employees can contact Human Resources or upload proof HERE.
 Email COVIDfirstname.lastname@example.org with questions.

 Courses for undergraduate college students and talented high school students.

 For full details on classes, visit https://servicehub.mville.edu/Student/Courses/Search and choose the Summer I and/or Summer 2 terms.

 Tuition is set at $900 per credit for part-time students.
-For Manhattanville students who register for summer courses, a 30% discount is applied.
+For Manhattanville students who were full-time undergraduate in the Spring 2021 semester, and who register for summer courses, a 33% discount is applied.

 High school students taking summer classes are billed at $150 per credit

 Registration for summer courses can be done via Student Planning for those with access.
 For all other prospective students, please contact Academic.Advising@mville.edu for help.

 ACC 1008: Fundamentals of Accounting II (3 credits)

 Introduction to accounting concepts for internal reporting and control.
 Topics include cash budgeting, decision making, capital budgeting, tax aspects of managerial planning and performance evaluation.

 BIO-1002 PRINCIPLES OF BIOLOGY II (4 Credits)